elsorino/playstationpresence/README.md

 4. In another tab, go to https://ca.account.sony.com/api/v1/ssocookie
 5. Copy the npsso key into config.py
 6. Add PSNID to config.py
-   * It doesn't have to be your own PSNID
+   * You must have permission to view status, e.g your own account if private
 7. Install requirements with `pip install -r requirements.txt`
 8. Run the script with `python playstationpresence.py`